Where's Waldo? (video game): Reception

 Responses towards the game from reviewers were negative.
 One of the most known criticisms of the game is the graphics; some of the pixelated objects in each of the game's levels had similar colors and stripes of Waldo's shirt and in some levels Waldo would even change color, which made it hard to find him.
-Cracked.com said of Where's Waldo to have the worst graphics of any NES game: "There are many other graphically challenged games that were made, but this game takes the cake."
-Nintendo World Report, in addition to calling the graphics "boring," criticized its short game length and absence of music in the stages, negatively labeling it as nothing more than a pixel art collection.
+Cracked.com wrote that Where's Waldo has the worst graphics of any NES game.
+Nintendo World Report, in addition to calling the graphics "boring", criticized its short game length and absence of music in the stages, negatively labeling it as nothing more than a pixel art collection.

 ConsoleClassix.com said that, although fans of the book may enjoy the game a little, other players may get bored.
-In an issue of Game Informer, they have rated it a 1 out of 10, citing it as being "a game for those too lazy to turn a page."
-Writer Cyril Lachel of Defunct Games wrote: "It's hard to believe something this pointless came out of Bethesda Softworks...
-Where's Waldo?
-Hopefully in a landfill, because that's where this 8-bit piece of garbage belongs."
+In an issue of Game Informer, they have rated it a 1 out of 10, citing it as being "a game for those too lazy to turn a page".
 A reviewer of Yahoo!
 Voices, who gave the game 0.5 out of 5 stars, even criticized the sound effects.
-Some reviewers also noted of the game's lack of replay value, such as in a review by Gamecola.net.

 The game was listed #12 on Seanbaby's "Worst Nintendo Games".

-The game was a hit according to THQ.
+In 1992, The Los Angeles Times wrote that Where's Waldo was one of "several hit games" published by THQ.

 Sequel

 One year later, a sequel, The Great Waldo Search, was released on the Nintendo Entertainment System, Super Nintendo Entertainment System and Sega Genesis.
 It was based on Where's Wally?
-The Fantastic Journey, the third book of the Where's Waldo? series.
-However, in 2009, a more modern remake of that sequel was developed by Ludia and published by Ubisoft on iOS, Microsoft Windows, Wii and the Nintendo DS.
+The Fantastic Journey, the third book of the Where's Wally? series.
+In 2009, a more modern remake of that sequel was developed by Ludia and published by Ubisoft on iOS, Microsoft Windows, Wii and the Nintendo DS.
 The remake especially takes advantage of superior pointer-based motion controls to easily locate search targets and supports versus multiplayer.